Waiting Period After Bankruptcy And Foreclosure Start Date On Mortgages

 - Manual Underwriting submissions require verification of rent

-The U.S. Department of Veterans Affairs (VA) has exactly the same mortgage guidelines as FHA Loans when it comes to qualifying for VA Home Loans during Chapter 13 Bankruptcy Repayment Plan and there is no waiting period after discharged date of Chapter 13.
+The U.S. Department of Veterans Affairs (VA) has exactly the same mortgage guidelines as FHA Loans when it comes to qualifying for VA Home Loans during Chapter 13 Bankruptcy Repayment Plan and there is no waiting period after the discharged date of Chapter 13.

 - The waiting period start date begins the date of the Chapter 7 Bankruptcy discharged date and not the Chapter 7 Bankruptcy filing date